About this web page ...

 The Nobel Brothers, Rothschild Caspian Society (formerly BNITO) and Mantashev factories and tanks are also identified in the key, although they are more difficult to identify on the map itself.
 It should be noted that the Nobels at this time, primarily exported their petroleum in bulk, although they also subcontracted the Khatchatarianz factory to manage and operate their kerosene factory.

-The following set of three historic photographs of the Batoum harbours reveals the locations of the three kerosene factories most relevant to this web page.
-The middle (2nd) annotated photo by Dmitri Ermakov includes rectangular outlines of the two associated Prokudin-Gorskii photographs above and below it.
+The following set of three historic photographs of the Batoum harbours reveals the locations of the three large kerosene factories most relevant to this web page.
+The 2nd (middle) annotated Dmitri Ermakov photo includes rectangular outlines depicting the location of the other two associated Prokudin-Gorskii photographs above it and below it.

 The Batoum seaport infrastructure